fauna/fauna-python/README.rst

 the `faunadb <https://pypi.org/project/faunadb/>`_ package.

-See the `Fauna Documentation <https://docs.fauna.com/fauna/current/>`_ for additional information how to configure and query your databases.
+See the `Fauna Documentation <https://docs.fauna.com/fauna/current/>`_ for additional information on how to configure and query your databases.

 Installation